etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/financial-management/receivables-and-payables/transactions.md

 ![Import Statement](../../../../../assets/drive/127lBLYWqTXTFWRW2bCr3BJ3M3RasGZ5W.png)

 This window allows to:

 - select a **bank statement file**
 - and select the **file format** of the selected bank statement file to import.

+##### **Get Bank Statement**

+!!!info
+    To be able to include this functionality, the Financial Extensions Bundle must be installed.
+To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Financial Extensions - Release notes](https://docs.etendo.software/whats-new/release-notes/etendo-classic/bundles/financial-extensions/release-notes/).

+Instead of manually import the bank statements, Etendo allows you to **synchronize** the bank accounts with the financial accounts in order to automatically download bank transactions.
+This functionality facilitates a faster and safer integration between the financial accounts' and bank statements' information to accelerate the process of generating bank statements.

+!!! info
+    For more information about bank integration to automatically import bank statements visit [PSD2 Bank Integration](../../../optional-features/bundles/financial-extensions/psd2-bank-integration.md).

 ##### **Match Statement**